E-commerce

 Forgetting product data

-Align the copy with the ERP or Shopify catalog
+Align the text with the ERP or Shopify catalog

-Without quantifying generic average gains (which depend on your market), AI mainly brings: iteration speed on first drafts, variety of angles for headline tests, and better documentation of processes if you standardize prompts.
+Without quantifying generic average gains (which depend on your market), AI mainly brings: iteration speed on first drafts, variety of angles for headline testing, and better documentation of processes if you standardize prompts.
 It does not replace expertise: it multiplies it when you maintain clear editorial governance.
-For product recommendations on the visitor side, also explore AI recommendation and assisted selling through intelligent products.
+For visitor-side product recommendations, also explore AI recommendations and smart product-assisted selling.

 Complete with a chatbot

-SEO attracts traffic; conversion depends on the on-site experience.
-Qstomy uses AI for support and product recommendations, which reduces friction for visitors coming from organic search.
+SEO drives traffic; conversion depends on the on-site experience.
+Qstomy uses AI for support and product recommendations, which reduces friction for visitors from organic search.
 An e-commerce chatbot answers recurring questions and frees up time for complex cases.
 Discover the Shopify integration.

 Summary

-AI strengthens your SEO when it serves quality and usefulness: Google rewards original, reliable content, regardless of the production method, and penalizes automation aimed primarily at manipulating rankings.
-In your store, combine general-purpose assistants and Shopify features (Magic, Sidekick) with systematic human validation.
-Keep control of strategy, product data, and brand voice: AI accelerates execution, not responsibility.
+AI boosts your SEO when it serves quality and usefulness: Google rewards original, trustworthy content, regardless of the production method, and penalizes automation intended primarily to manipulate rankings.
+In-store, combine general-purpose assistants and Shopify features (Magic, Sidekick) with systematic human review.
+Keep control of the strategy, product data, and brand voice: AI speeds up execution, not responsibility.

 FAQ